wileyj/actions/cleanup/README.md

 Folder of composite actions to perform some cleanup workflows:

-- [actions](./actions) - Removes old/failed actions as well as older caches
 - [disk](./disk) - Cleans up the runner VM to maximize disk space for a workflow
+- [workflows](./workflows) - Removes old/failed workflows and older caches